DecisionVis/deltamoea/doc/technotes/evaluation_model.md

-information about a model evaluation to make repeating that evaluation unnecessary in the future.**_  While the user could store tagalongs offline instead (and should do so for large or complicated cases), allowing UDMOEA to handle a reasonable amount of tagalong data in its Archive is a powerful convenience feature.
+information about a model evaluation to make repeating that evaluation unnecessary in the future.**_  While the user could store tagalongs offline instead (and should do so for large or complicated cases), allowing δMOEA to handle a reasonable amount of tagalong data in its Archive is a powerful convenience feature.